Fitness to practise (FTP) procedures

 Reviews of decisions

-In exceptional circumstances, the GMC registrar may decide it is in the public interest to review a decision by the GMC to conclude a case.
+In some circumstances, the GMC registrar may decide it is in the public interest to review a decision by the GMC to conclude a case.

-The IOT may decide that a doctor should be suspended, or that conditions should be imposed on their registration on an interim basis (in order to protect patients, or in the interests of the public or the doctor), while an FTP investigation is underway.
-IOT hearings will generally be held in private.
+The IOT may decide to suspend a doctor or impose conditions on their registration on an interim basis to protect patients or in the interests of the public or the doctor while an FTP investigation is ongoing.
+IOT hearings are held virtually, with no physical attendance required at the MPTS hearing centre.

-There may be very short notice of a decision to refer a case to an IOT, so it is vital you tell the MDU immediately if you are being referred there.
+There may be very short notice when a decision is made to refer a case to an IOT, so it's crucial to tell the MDU immediately.

 Adjudication stage and FTP tribunals: MPTS